Organ Preserving Treatment

 You may be a candidate for a surgery in which only the tumor part of the kidney is removed and the rest of the kidney is preserved.
 Use of this procedure depends on the size of the tumor, the location of the tumor and other medical factors.
 For removal of part of the kidney, two minimally invasive laparoscopy procedures are available.

 Partial nephrectomy removes only the cancerous part of the kidney, leaving the rest of the organ in place.
 Depending on the location and size of your tumor, the laparoscopic approach may be a valuable treatment option for you.
-Laparoscopic partial nephrectomy is available at the Program.
+Laparoscopic partial nephrectomy is also available.

 In laparoscopy, three small incisions are made into the abdomen to allow small surgical instruments to enter to abdomen.
 The portion of the kidney to be removed is cut and taken out through one of the small incisions.
 No muscle is cut so that recovery is faster and less painful than with traditional options.
 An overnight hospital stay is required.

 For some patients with small tumors (smaller than 3 centimeters) on the outer border of the kidney, cryoablation may be a valuable treatment option.
 Laparoscopy is used to reach the tumor on the surface of the kidney.
 Under laparoscopy and ultrasound control, the tumor is frozen, eventually killing the tumor cells.
 An overnight stay in the hospital is needed.

 If your tumor requires that your kidney be completely taken out, laparoscopy may be a less invasive treatment option for you.
 The kidney with its surrounding fat tissue (and if needed, the adrenal gland) can be removed this way.